TrainWeb.org Facebook Page

 closer A creek and various drains lead to this culvert, one easily overlooked because its outlet end was sewered underground when this area was developed for industry starting after World War II.
 Its exterior masonry is not of granite, so it was probably lengthened to support more tracks above during 1875 when B&O performed other such efforts in this vicinity.

-The trackside concrete block had supported a signal bridge that CSX removed around 2007 as part of a resignalling project.
-Passenger platforms for B&O's 1927 Fair of the Iron Horse had extended about this far east.
+The trackside concrete block had supported a semaphore signal bridge.
+Another to its right held CPLs that CSX removed around 2007 as part of a resignalling project.

 Halethorpe